Chatbot API

 That's a wrap

-That's it for our Chatbot user API!
+That's it for our Chatbot API!
 If you get stuck, try following the steps above and please don't hesitate to reach out to Lexer Support using the chatbot in the bottom right of the page.

 Updated: